 I joined Roy in the attic for 3 hours cleaning off the duct work insulation so the new duct tape would stick.
 I then re-duct taped many seams and tears and am quite proud I didn’t fall through the floor/ceiling or fall out of the attic opening which was my biggest fear!
 I just kept saying to myself “Be a big girl and you can do it, you can do it.”

-Last Wednesday we joined Chip and Kim for a Family Night.
-I cooked a big pot of Chili and brought it to Chip’s house for everyone to enjoy.
-Precious Madisyn, Braxton and Bentley met us at the door with big smiles.
-We had a wonderful time visiting with them and playing with the kids.
+Last Wednesday I cooked a big pot of Chili and brought it to Chip’s house for everyone to enjoy.
+Precious Madisyn met us at the door with a big smile.
+We had a wonderful time visiting with them.
 Here’s some pictures from our time with them.

 We have a couple of weeks (less if all goes well) before the act of sale when we’re officially no longer Hammond homeowners.
 That’s my update on our world!